 Most patients realize that there is discomfort in the withdrawal period, but some do not know that certain drugs, mostly depressants like alcohol, can produce serious and even deadly side effects.
 It is important to have medical oversight during the alcohol detox process.

 Medical observation and intervention can save a patient's life.
 Because withdrawing from alcohol can cause severe side effects, an experienced medical staff should be available to provide the appropriate medication and assistance to those patients suffering from the worst withdrawal symptoms.

 Withdrawal refers to the symptoms that appear after the continuous use of a drug is reduced or suddenly stopped.
 Every person has a different reaction to detox.
 The symptoms experienced depend on the type of substance used and the amount of time it was used for.
 They can be physical and psychological, and can last a few days or even weeks.

 Withdrawal from alcohol, for example, causes many unpleasant symptoms that may require medical intervention.
 Physical symptoms of alcohol withdrawal can last for several days, and may include:

 These symptoms can get worse and last for a few weeks after the detox process has begun.

-Delirium tremens are the most dangerous withdrawal symptoms when detoxing from alcohol.
-These DTs are described as an urgent mental condition brought on by the withdrawal from alcohol.
+Delirium tremens is the most dangerous withdrawal symptom when detoxing from alcohol.
+DTs are described as an urgent mental condition brought on by the withdrawal from alcohol.
 If these are not treated immediately, they could lead to serious health complications and even death.

 Symptoms of delirium tremens include:

 Even if someone cannot enter an alcohol addiction treatment center, it is important that they do not try to detox on their own.
 They should check into a hospital or seek out the assistance of a physician during this time.
-For further information about specific alcohol detox programs, and to start your journey toward recover and sobriety, call Alcohol Treatment Centers Little Rock today at (501) 708-2757.
+For further information about specific alcohol detox programs, call Alcohol Treatment Centers Little Rock today at (877) 804-1531.